christosangelopoulos/sudoku-solver/README.md

 ## INSTRUCTIONS

-* After you have downloaded and compiled
+* After you have downloaded and compiled the sudoku solver,

-     gcc sudoku_solver.c -Wall -o sudoku_solver
+> gcc sudoku_solver.c -Wall -o sudoku_solver

-the sudoku solver, run the script:
+ run the script:

-     ./sudoku-solver
+>./sudoku-solver

 * You will be prompted to enter the data of the sudoku riddle.